 - ‘Visual Methods’ (with Philip Richter) in Religion and Youth, eds.
 Sylvia Collins-Mayo and Pink Dandelion, Ashgate, 2010, pp. 209–216.

-- Transforming the City: London megachurches and social engagement, co-authored with Mark Cartledge and Heather Buckingham, Brill, forthcoming 2018.
+- Megachurches and Social Engagement: Public Theology in Practice, co-authored with Mark Cartledge and Heather Buckingham, Brill, 2019.

 - Visualising Hope: Exploring the spirituality of young people in Central and Eastern Europe, YTC Press, 2008.